 You saw in the previous examples how to use simple variables containing a single value.
 Python provides a number of extremely useful data structures.
-These data structures are able to contain lots of data simultaneously and sometimes even data of different types.
+These data structures can contain lots of data simultaneously and sometimes even data of different types.
 The various data structures provided are defined differently depending on how their data are structured internally.